 Literacy-the ability to read and write-is the basis for all other education, and a key part of any country’s development, the lack of which leads to cycles of poverty that continue from generation to generation.
 Where there is literacy, there is opportunity.
 Where there is not literacy, there is an inability to think beyond one’s current circumstances and conditions; to imagine something better, or to understand the world as it is, or how it could be.
 Advancing and supporting literacy in Uganda is key to eradicating poverty, addressing gender inequality, and creating sustainable development in the country.
 Without literacy skills, children will struggle to take part in the world around them, and fail to reach their full potential.

 The Ugandan Minister of State for the Elderly and Disabilities, Sulaiman Madada, said that the "use of libraries and the services that libraries offer leads to individual lifelong learning, the ability to better one's income and quality of life resulting in overall national development."

 About the Founders

 Dickson Senkunda was born and raised in Uganda.
-Although he came from a better financial background than most children in the country, and he attended private schools, the schools he attended were not equipped with books for leisure reading.
+Like most schools in Uganda, the schools he attended growing up were not equipped with books or adequate strucutre and supplies.
 Dickson later moved to the United States and obtained both a Bachelors and Masters degree.
-Growing up in an impoverished third world country, this was something he never thought would be possible for him.
+Coming from Uganda, this was something he never thought would be possible for him.
 There are thousands of other children like him, waiting for an opportunity to become something bigger and better than their current circumstances allow.

 Heather Senkunda has a Bachelors Degree in Education and a Masters in Business Administration.
 Throughout her life she has had a passion for non-profit work, and been involved with numerous projects and organizations.
-Dickson and Heather currently reside in Seattle, Washington with their two daughters.
+Dickson and Heather currently reside in Austin, Texas with their three daughters.